scanback/docs/citations/index.md

 # Citations
 See how external authorities (academic journals, newspapers, TV, governments, NGOs, companies) have cited me publicly over the years.

-the list covers around 750 citations as of January 2026 (to be built out further).
+The list covers around 750 citations as of January 2026 (to be built out further).

 <p align="center">
 <img  src="assets/images/tellusant-members-external-citations-summary.svg" style="text-align: center;" width="700" alt="Summary of external citations">